 Working for the English edition, Sharon writes theater reviews, opinion pieces on the arts, as well as interviews those in the art and related fields who can speak to the importance of the classics today.

-Alessandra Massameno is head of Sales & Communications in New York, on behalf of Art, Antiques and Design (AAD).
+Alessandra Massameno is head of Communications and Editor of Feminist Art and Literature in New York, on behalf of Art, Antiques and Design (AAD).
 A recent graduate of Harvard, she works as a writer, both in creative and journalistic capacities.

 Elliot Lee founded his antique business in 1994.
 Having bought his first Antique piece at the tender age of eleven, it has since then been his passion for Antiques, Fine Art, and aesthetically beautiful Design that encouraged him to establish ART ANTIQUES DESIGN Ltd. in 2011.